Soundhound AI, Inc. (SOUN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-BENSALEM, Pa., May 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ).
+LOS ANGELES, May 12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOUNDHOUND AI, INC. (SOUN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 27, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?